dc2007git/epilepsy12-documentation/docs/development/design-decisions.md

 This receives a request and model instance from the calling view function with the context and the template and uses these to calculate which fields in the model have scored values (since all fields are initially ```None```), and compare this with the number of expected fields for that model instance.
 This is complicated by the fact that each form is dynamic, and therefore the total number of expected fields depends on user choices.
 For example, if the child is not eligible for epilepsy surgery, they do not have to complete date of referral and date seen at the local children's epilepsy surgery centre.
 There are several functions, therefore, that accept a model instance and use this to determine what the user has scored so far, and what the minimum expected number of fields should therefore be for a completed record.
 This progress is stored in the AuditProgress model which can be used to update the progress wheel in the ```steps.html``` partial as well as signal to the user if that form has been fully completed.
 It can also be used to know if all forms are complete and that the child's data can therefore be submitted.

-Once progress calculations have been performed and the AuditProgress model has been updated, the response object can be constructed and the ```"registration_active"``` custom htmx trigger discussed above can be attached before returning to the calling view function.
+Once progress calculations have been performed and the AuditProgress model has been updated, the response object can be constructed and the ```"registration_active"``` custom HTMX trigger discussed above can be attached before returning to the calling view function.

 ### Request validation and model updating